 It's important to note that the regulatory change doesn't mean that glucosamine products providing over 1,178mg of base glucosamine per day are in any way unsafe.
 The new regulations simply stipulate that anything over this dose can only be obtained with a prescription.

 In practice, however, doctors are specifically advised not to prescribe glucosamine by the National Institute for Health and Care Excellence (NICE), as the cost of doing so would be prohibitive.
 This means that most people will still need to buy their own glucosamine supplements.

 The reason the product will contain 1,100mg of base glucosamine, rather than the 1,178mg maximum stipulated by the MHRA, is because the MHRA requires a 'clear space' between the dose found in licensed medicines and the level found in food supplements, in order to provide a distinct differentiation between the two.

 Healthspan's food supplements will therefore have an upper level of 1,100mg base glucosamine, to demonstrate this requested clear space.
-Healthspan will also be releasing a higher 1,500mg strength version of its Glucosamine Sulphate 2KCl formula.
+Healthspan has also released a higher 1,500mg strength version of its Glucosamine Sulphate 2KCl formula.

 One tablet of the new Glucosamine Sulphate 2KCl 1,500mg provides 888mg of base glucosamine.
 One tablet of the new Optiflex Glucosamine HCl 1,325mg provides 1,100mg of base glucosamine.

 That means that even though the Optiflex Glucosamine HCl 1,325mg tablet is smaller than the Glucosamine Sulphate 2KCl 1,500mg tablet, it contains 23% more actual glucosamine.